SanskrutiRP/identity-manager/README.md

       }
       ```

-### Sequence Diagram

-You can create sequence diagrams to illustrate the flow of data and interactions in the system using [SequenceDiagram.org](https://sequencediagram.org).

 ## Conclusion

 This README provides a comprehensive overview of the Bitespeed Customer Identity Service, including problem scenarios, tech stack, setup instructions, and solution details.
 For more information, refer to the Swagger documentation available at `http://localhost:3000/api`.